Table of Contents

 Same product development can be rejigged with very little extra resources to have a concurrent engineering workflow.
 As shown in figure 3 below, departments consult each other or relevant personnel before finalising their task.
 Let us delve into the process to explore the advantages.

-- Company jointly defines a product design specification (PDS).
+- The company jointly defines a product design specification (PDS).

 - Manufacturing and production are consulted to evaluate the manufacturability of the design.
-Tools such as DFM, QFD and DFMA can be used to evaluation.
+Tools such as DFM, QFD and DFMA can be used for evaluation.

 - Detailed design information is shared with production enabling them to get the tools and production jigs ready.

-- Finally, the design team shares information such as final specification with sales and marketing teams enabling them to prepare datasheets, brochures, package design, promotional events, etc.
+- Finally, the design team shares information such as final specifications with sales and marketing teams enabling them to prepare datasheets, brochures, package design, promotional events, etc.

 Costing comparison of CE vs SE